isa-ulisboa/greends-dms-exercises/dms_ex_05_install_mariadb.md

 ## 1. Secure your MariaDB installation

-After a new installation of MariaDB, it is recomended to execute the script `mysql_secure_installation`, particularly on production machines.
+After a new installation of MariaDB, it is recommended to execute the script `mysql_secure_installation`, particularly on production machines.
 Do execute, do the following at the MariaDB terminal
 ```bash
 $ mysql_secure_installation
 ```
 The script you make several questions.
 The first step will allow to create a `root` password.
 This is the administrator user of your MariaDB installation, so you should create a strong password, and keep it stored in a safe place.

-Then, in the following questions, it is important to anwser the following:
+Then, in the following questions, it is important to answer the following:
 - Remove anonymous users? `Y`
-- Disallow root login remotelly? `Y`
+- Disallow root login remotely? `Y`
 - Remove test database and access to it? `Y`

 > ## Submission of exercise